ondraz/bslog/README.md

 The CLI automatically switches to JSON when `--jq` is provided; if `jq` is missing, the raw JSON payload is printed instead with an error message.

-### Still on the roadmap

-- Aggregations and histograms (like the bar chart in Telemetry Explore) aren’t built in yet—pipe `--format json` into your own tooling if you need counts per interval.

 ## Installation

 ### Global Installation (Recommended)